AlbertProfe/pronunciationApp/frontend/PRA01_DOCUMENTATION/PRA01_DOCUMENTATION.md

 <br>

 Inside the Users.jsx the render followed the idea of creating a Box to hold everything, then mapped the users data that the useEffect hook provided with from the axios.
 After mapping them, I created a Card with the user.id as key.
-Then follwed a hierarchy of creating Box components to hold the data inside, for example on the picture below we have Card -> Box -> Typography; CardContent -> Box -> Avatar && Typography;
+Then followed a hierarchy of creating Box components to hold the data inside, for example on the picture below we have Card -> Box -> Typography; CardContent -> Box -> Avatar && Typography;

 <br>